About Us Contact Shop

 47. Read in the Same Room

-Each person has their own book, maybe there’s the occasional comments, and perhaps there’s a nice playlist and some snacks.
+Each person has their own book, maybe there are the occasional comments, and perhaps there’s a nice playlist and some snacks.
 A very peaceful way to spend an afternoon or early evening.

 48. Explore a Small Bookstore or a Historic Library Together